-The Risk Committee is composed of four members and is responsible for overseeing the risk management practices of the Association surrounding capital, credit, interest rate, liquidity, environmental, market, technology, operational, reputational, and legal and compliance risks.
-The committee creates a transparent environment of open communication between Management and the Board to effectively manage the Association's risk.
+The Risk Committee is composed of five members, including the Board Chair who serves as an ex-Officio member of the Committee.
+The Committee is responsible for overseeing the risk management practices of the Association surrounding capital, credit, interest rate, liquidity, environmental, market, technology, operational, reputational, legal, and compliance risks.
+The committee creates a transparent environment of open communication between management and the Board to effectively manage the Association's risks.